Verification of Quantitative Temporal Properties in RealTime-DEVS: Background

 \subsection{Metric Temporal Logic}

+MTL is an extension of LTL.
+LTL is a popular formalism for the specification and verification of reactive concurrent systems.
+It allows the specification of a wide spectrum of temporal properties, including safety (nothing bad can happen in the future) and liveness (something good will eventually happen).
+For instance, the property ``if the sensor detects some movement, then the warning system must be activated'' is formalized in LTL as the formula $\square (detect\_motion \rightarrow \evt activate\_alert)$, where the modal operator $\square$ can be read as ``always'' and the modal operator $\evt$ as ``eventually in the future'' ($\rightarrow$ is ``implies'').

-The Metric Temporal Logic (MTL) is an extension of LTL allowing the specification of QTP \cite{Koymans1990,Ouaknine2007}.
-For example, the MTL formula $\square (a \rightarrow \evt_{[0,3]} b)$ states that is always the case that whenever $a$ is true then $b$ must be true at most 3 time units after $a$ became true.
+However, LTL cannot express that the warning system must be activated within some time frame---e.g., 10 seconds after motion has been detected.
+Precisely, MTL extends LTL by adding temporal constraints to the modal operators, thus allowing the specification of QTP \cite{Koymans1990,Ouaknine2007}.
+In this way, the above requirement can be modeled by the following MTL formula: $\square (detect\_motion \rightarrow \evt_{[0,10]} activate\_alert)$, meaning that it is always the case that whenever $detect\_motion$ is true then $activate\_alert$ will eventually be true at most 10 seconds after $detect\_motion$ became true.

+A slightly more involved example is the following: ``if the sensor detects some movement for at least 2 seconds, then the warning system must be activated no later than 10 seconds after that''.
+In this case the MTL formula is the following: $\square(\square_{[0,2]} detect\_motion \rightarrow \evt_{(2,12]} activate\_alarm)$.
+Here $\lozenge_{(2,12]}$ means that $activate\_alarm$ will hold in no more than 10 seconds after the sensor has detected movement for at least 2 seconds.